SSkaftos

 Where This Leads

-If this perspective resonates, the next step isn't a sales call.
+If this way of thinking matches how you want to operate, the next step isn't a sales call.
 It's understanding your system properly.